 While they do hold some basic similarities, such as improving a person's body, the two kinds of plastic surgery differ largely in the reasons behind the improvements.
 Read more to find out the key differences between cosmetic surgery and reconstructive surgery.

-Unlike reconstructive surgery, cosmetic surgery is entirely elective and is only performed to improve the patient’s appearance and self-esteem by reshaping certain parts of their otherwise healthy and normal body.
-Being a completely elective procedure, health insurances almost never cover cosmetic surgeries.
-However, cosmetic surgery has become extremely popular, as
+Unlike reconstructive surgery, cosmetic surgery is entirely elective and performed to improve appearance and self-esteem by reshaping otherwise healthy and normal anatomy.
+Being an elective procedure, health insurance almost never covers cosmetic surgeries.
+Cosmetic surgery remains extremely popular, with billions spent annually in the United States.

 Our team of board-certified plastic surgeons is dedicated to providing each and every one of our patients with quality care and results.
 If you're considering plastic surgery in Orlando, call us at (407)-377-5438 or fill out our online form to schedule your in-person or virtual consultation at Vado Plastic Surgery!